pages-themes/minimal/pages/guidelines/formalisation.md

 | asthma[title] mechanisms | Article Type: Review, Publication Date: 5 years | 623 results |
 | asthma[title] mechanisms[title] | Article Type: Review, Publication Date: 5 years | 63 results |

-The search query itself can be made more sophisticated, especially with the use of the [Advanced Search](https://pubmed.ncbi.nlm.nih.gov/advanced/), though normally it is sufficient to use a combiation of OR and AND logic operators, where AND is to be used for combined search of terms and OR for any of the listed terms, for example synonyms.
+The search query itself can be made more sophisticated, especially with the use of the [Advanced Search](https://pubmed.ncbi.nlm.nih.gov/advanced/), though normally it is sufficient to use a combiation of Boolean operators: AND, OR, and NOT (must be entered in UPPERCASE), where AND is to be used for combined search of terms and OR for any of the listed terms, for example synonyms.
 Example query:

 asthma AND (mechanisms OR pathway OR pathways)

-The use of quotation marks allows search for exact phrases when needed, for example:
+The use of quotation marks allows to search for exact phrases when needed, for example:

 "asthma mechanisms" OR "mechanisms of asthma"